daeh/zotero-markdb-connect/README.md

 ### _BetterBibTex JSON_ Export Method

+If the BBT citekeys in your Markdown notes are not pinned in Zotero, you can specify the path to an auto-updating BBT JSON export of your library.
 If you're already using [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), you've set up an auto-updating BetterBibTex (BBT) export of your library.
-You'll now make another BBT export that contains both the BBT citekeys and the Zotero item IDs.
+You'll now make another BBT export in a format the includes both the BBT citekeys and the Zotero item IDs.

 - Export your library in the "**_BetterBibTex JSON_**" format (not "_Better CSL JSON_", which does not include the Zotero IDs).
   - Click `File -> Export library`.